dwarvesf/playground/Engineering/Law of Demeter.md

 In this example, the Info class has a method `getEmployeeCompanyName()` which originally violates the Law of Demeter, as it directly accesses the `name` property of the `company` object.
 This creates a tight coupling between the Info and Company classes, making it more difficult to change or test one class without affecting the other.

 The Law of Demeter is followed by adding a new method `getCompanyName()` to the Employee class, which the Order class calls instead.
-The Info class no longer has to know anything about the Company class, it only needs to know that the employee has a `getCity()` method.
+The Info class no longer has to know anything about the Company class, it only needs to know that the employee has a `getCompanyName()` method.
 This makes the code more flexible and easier to change or test.

 ## Pros and cons